VW Type 1 Mileage Master MPG Engine Combo

 Off at the balance shop.
 We need this thing to PURR, vibration is wasted energy.
 This is money well spent!
 Remember at $5/gallon the paybacks will be swift.
 When your parts come back, clean everything and start final assembly.
 Use Curil-T for the case sealant, and Dirko for the cylinder base shims.

 For our camshaft, there are not a lot of good choices for a MPG cam.
 We feel that most cams are designed for “power” instead of MPG.
 The biggest issues we have are that most aftermarket cams have too much valve lift to be “efficient”.
 Lift is for power, NOT MPG.
 We want a gentle cam, with a very mild lift, so we can use soft valve springs.
 This reduces friction, and is super easy on parts.
 Fortunately, CB Performance has just the cam we want!
 We have chosen the CB2231 Camshaft, it has the duration we want, and has very moderate valve lift.
 Basically ANY really mild cam will work fine.
 SCAT C20 Camshaft is also a candidate.
 You could also use the CB 2229, 2230, or 2280 “Cheater Cam”.
+Another great grind is the Engle W-90, which is a grind lower than the W-100.
 The CB 2280 Cheater Cam is what was used in the CB Mileage Motor engine article in HVWs (which we had never read until this article was half written).

 You can also either use a Straight Cut Cam Gear for minimal friction, OR if you have some old parts lying around you can use a 36hp Cam Gear, with the matching 36hp Crank Gear.
 The 36hp gear sets have half the gear pitch of the 40hp-1600cc gear sets, for less cam thrust.
 If you don’t want every last .2mpg, don’t worry about these cam gear selections, just use a stock or basic bolt-on cam gear, it’s really not a big deal.